 During his time as pastor in Torpa (1938-1949), Giertz authored four monumental theological works, Christ’s Church (1939), Church Piety (1939), The Great Lie and the Great Truth (1945), and The Battle for Man (1946); two engaging novels, The Hammer of God (1941), and Faith Alone (1943); a retelling of the gospel events, With My Own Eyes (1947); and The Foundation (1942), a widely-used (225,000 copies sold by 1977) catechetical textbook – even translated into Tamil and Zulu!

 When he was Bishop in Gothenburg (1949-1970), Giertz invited in 1958 all confessional groups in the Church of Sweden to form The Church Coalition for Bible and the Confession (Kyrklig samling) in response to the Churchwide Assembly’s decision to ordain women.
-As Bishop emeritus, Giertz once again became a prolific writer: The ABCs of Our Christian Faith (1971); another best-selling novel, The Knights of Rhodes (1972); the devotional books To Believe in Christ (1973) and To Live with Christ (1974); a new translation of the New Testament with commentary (1977-1982); and at age 90(!)
-The Living God – A Guide to the Christian Faith (1995).
+As Bishop emeritus, Giertz once again became a prolific writer: The ABCs of Our Christian Faith (1971); another best-selling novel, The Knights of Rhodes (1972); the devotional books To Believe in Christ (1973) and To Live with Christ (1974); a new translation of the New Testament with commentary (1977-1982); and a compilation of three booklets written in the mid-1980s, The Living God – A Guide to the Christian Faith (1995).
 Most of Giertz’s writings are not available in English, though an increasing and significant number have now been translated.

 Among those that are available are With My Own Eyes (MacMillan, 1960), Preaching from the Whole Bible (Lutheran Legacy reprint, 2007), and The Hammer of God (Augsburg Fortress, 2005), the #3(!) bestseller in Sweden 1941.
 Also, the devotional books were published in one volume in 2008 by Concordia Publishing House as To Live with Christ.
 Over the years a few booklets as well as articles and essays have also appeared in English, from Liturgy and Spiritual Awakening (1950), The Message of the Church in a Time of Crisis (1953), and Life by Drowning: Enlightenment through Law and Gospel (2008), to “Be Not Discouraged,” “Do Not Lose Heart,” and “Pierced by the Law, Illumined by the Gospel,” the latter three recently included in the Logia journal.
 A complete bibliography of Giertz’s writings available in English can be found here.